python-discord/esoteric-python-challenges/README.md

 Run the following commands on your local repository:
 * `git add .` This adds all modified files to the staging area
 * `git commit -m "message"` This commits the changes.
-Replace "message" with a short description such as `-m "add bob's solution"
+Replace "message" with a short description such as `-m "add bob's solution"`
-* `git push` This will apply the changes to (your) *remote* repository (i.e. the version you can see on GitLab)
+* `git push` This will apply the changes to (your) *remote* repository (i.e. the version you can see on GitHub)

-Step 4: Submit a merge request
+Step 4: Submit a pull request

-Head over to the [New Merge Request](https://gitlab.com/python-discord/esoteric-python-challenges/merge_requests/new) page and use the graphical interface to chose your personal copy of the repository and proceed by clicking `Compare branches and continue` and confirm your request
+Head over to the [New Pull Request](https://github.com/python-discord/esoteric-python-challenges/compare) page, then click the `compare across forks` link and select your own fork as the head repository.
+You may then proceed to create the pull request.

 Step 5: Wait

-A repository maintainer will get to your merge request in the briefest of delays and (hopefully) merge it!
-Don't hesitate to ping Zhawn if your merge request hasn't been accepted within a couple of days!
+A repository maintainer will get to your pull request in the briefest of delays and (hopefully) merge it!
+Don't hesitate to ping Zhawn or Juanita if your pull request hasn't been accepted within a couple of days!

 # Licensing Information